-Please Note – These forms should be completed for high school seniors (12th graders), students who plan to enroll in college August/September 2022, or those who are currently enrolled in college.
+Please Note – These forms should be completed for high school seniors (12th graders), students who plan to enroll in college in August/September 2023, or those who are currently enrolled in college.

 Keep reading for more information on the FAFSA and the CSS Profile.

 The FAFSA (Free Application for Federal Student Aid) is the gateway application that is required to be considered for federal grants and loans.